knauth/goodix-521d-explanation/readme.md

 Then run the Python code again.
 Eventually it should flash successfully.
 Now we can move on to step 2.

-## Part 2: Installing older fprintd
+## Part 2: Installing fprintd
-First, **make sure you have no other versions of libfprint or fprintd**.
-You should be able to remove them with `sudo pacman -Rc libfprint fprintd-libfprint2`.
-This is important since the following steps will fail if these programs are already installed.

-Next we'll install the older version of fprintd-libfprint2.
-Go to the `fprintd` directory and run the following:

-`sudo pacman -U fprintd-1.92.0-1-x86_64.pkg.tar.zst`

-*Note as of 10/12: I'm not sure how this new method affects dependencies.
-Pacman should resolve dependencies automatically, but please let me know on Discord if you have any issues.*
+Install the latest version of fprintd by running `sudo pacman -S fprintd`.

 ## Part 3: Installing patched libfprint
 The final step!
 Install the AUR package `libfprint-goodix-521d`.

 Now, finally, run `systemctl restart fprintd` to restart the fingerprint service.
 You should be done!
-Just use `fprintd-enroll` to enroll a new finger.
-A word of caution- the driver doesn't wait for you to place your finger down, so be quick.
+Use `fprintd-enroll` to enroll a new finger.

 For getting this working for authentication, checkout [this](https://wiki.archlinux.org/title/Fprint) Arch Wiki page.